-Linux and Unix sysklogd command
+Linux sysklogd command

 Sysklogd provides two system utilities which provide support for system logging and kernel message trapping.
-Support of both internet and unix domain sockets enables this utility package to support both local and remote logging.
+Support of both Internet and unix domain sockets enables this utility package to support both local and remote logging.

 System logging is provided by a version of syslogd derived from BSD.
-Support for kernel logging is provided by the klogd utility which allows kernel logging to be conducted in either a standalone fashion or as a client of syslogd.
+Support for kernel logging is provided by the klogd utility that allows kernel logging to be conducted in either a standalone fashion or as a client of syslogd.

 syslogd provides a kind of logging that many modern programs use.
 Every logged message contains at least a time and a hostname field, and normally a program name field, but it depends on the logging program.